Christopher Heino-Lindberg

-Kalle Christopher Jonathan Heino-Lindberg (born January 29, 1985, Helsingborg, Sweden) is a Swedish former professional ice hockey goaltender.
+Kalle Christopher Jonathan Heino-Lindberg (born 29 January 1985) is a Swedish former professional ice hockey goaltender.
 In Elitserien, Heino-Lindberg has played in Färjestads BK and AIK.

 He has played for the Swedish team during the Junior World Championships.

 In his first season with Färjestads BK, 2005–06, he and the team won the Swedish Championship.
 Heino-Lindberg was drafted in the 2003 NHL Entry Draft by the Montreal Canadiens, in the 6th round as 177th pick overall.

+Heino-Lindberg is now working as a hockey expert on several media platforms, including the web-TV program hockeymorgon.
+He has also recently been a guest on SVT and hockeysverige.se.

 Heino-Lindberg has also performed in the musicals Sound of Music and Mio min Mio, and played the role of Matti in the television series Eva och Adam.
 He was a member of the rap duo Chris & Gino, and in the 2010s he started his career as a country musician under the name Chris Lindberg.